 Throughout history, poultices have been used to draw out infections, treat wounds, and heal aches.
 Many traditional poultices are made from natural herbs or even things like entire onions applied to sores.
 But, of these traditional remedies, almost nothing beats the drawing power of a charcoal poultice.

 Today, hospitals sometimes use dressings impregnated with activated charcoal and silver to treat wounds.
-While it’s possible to buy these medical-grade charcoal dressings – such as the brand Actisorb on Amazon they are pretty pricey.
+While it’s possible to buy these medical-grade charcoal dressings – such as the brand Dimora on Amazon, they are pretty pricey.

 A cheaper alternative is to make a DIY activated charcoal poultice.